 I had some bad migraines when I was young and during college but very infrequently.
 However, in 1995 things changed.
 I was working as a tax manager in a very stressful corporate environment and I started having frequent tension headaches and migraines.
-I figured I was too stressed and decided to quit in 1996.
+I figured I was too stressed and decided to quit my job in 1996.
 However, even with less stress my migraines got worse and became daily within a few years.
-I began seeing a neurologist in 1995 and then moved on to UCSF to a doctor that was supposed to be really good.
-He was a horrible person and doctor but I kept going to see him for years because I was in so much pain I didn’t know what else to do.
-After about 7 years I tried another San Francisco place that was so horrible I won’t mention it.
+I began seeing a local neurologist in 1995 and because he could not help me he suggested this “top” doctor at UCSF.
+The doctor I saw was a horrible doctor and person but I kept going to see him because I was in so much pain and I didn’t know what else to do.
+After numerous years I tried another San Francisco place that was so horrible I won’t mention it.
 I was in so much pain I would try anything a doctor recommended.
 Then I found out Stanford Hospital opened a Headache center.
 I went to the Stanford Headache Center in 2011 and they couldn’t even help me.
-In fact, I only had 2 drugs left to try in 2012.
-One I had to get in Canada and the other I was told eats away at your tissue so you have to get regular CT scans while you are on it.
-I had already experienced enough horrific side effects from medications there was no way I was putting that in my body?
-I decided against both of them.
+In fact, I only had 1 drug left to try in 2012.
+I was told the drug eats away at your tissue so you have to get regular CT scans while you are on it.
+I had already experienced enough horrific side effects from medications there was no way I was putting that in my body.

 Unless you have had a migraine you can’t understand how it feels.
 On a pain scale of 1 to 10 (10 being the worst), my normal day would be between a 4 and 6.
-I went for almost 20 years without knowing what it felt like not to have a migraine.
+I went for 20 years without knowing what it felt like not to have a migraine.
 I missed many fun events with family and friends and got to the point that scheduling something was impossible.
 When the pain got to a 7 or greater I went to emergency room to bring the pain back down to my normal level, 4-6.
 Anytime someone I knew would get a headache (not a migraine) they would always ask me how I do it.
 How did I live every day with a migraine?
 How did I live everyday with nausea?
 How did I live with all the other symptoms that went along with it?
 I don’t know.
-You just keep going.
+But I just keep going.
 I even taught fitness classes at levels of pain that most people would have been in the emergency room for.
 When the medical community can’t help you you don’t have much of a choice but to try and continue to live you life.
 I’m sure most people never even knew I had pain at all.

 *I’ve estimated that I have had over 7,000 migraines as of January 1, 2017.*